 Bridge the Gap

 When you see a big, yellow “M” against a red background, you know it is McDonald’s.
-When you see a big check mark on a shoe, you know it is Nike.
+When you see a big checkmark on a shoe, you know it is Nike.
 Even that small little “f” inside a blue box you come across with every time you go tinkering about the internet can lead to a behavioral response –a response that might promise a future for your business.

 Which brings us to answer the question, why should you opt to invest in a professional logo design?
 The answer: Identity.
 And it is not enough to simply have a name.
 According to an article by starling-design, simply gazing at a logo can affect our subsequent behavior.
 In other words, a logo is powerful enough to stir up influence over the buying public.
-And choosing the right one, will give you even more advantage.
+And choosing the right one will give you even more advantages.

 Ample research has shown strong evidence of how logos can incite and influence consumer decisions.
-A blog post by popmatters even quoted that resistance to behavioral branding is futile; we are affected by logos whether we want to be or not.
+A blog post by PopMatters even quoted that resistance to behavioral branding is futile; we are affected by logos whether we want to be or not.
 And it is not an easy escape.
 You might remember having an experience of seeing a new product commercial then suddenly; it keeps popping everywhere so you become curious enough to buy.
 That’s what makes it powerful.
 Most of the meddling is done subconsciously and all it takes is repetition and constant exposure to triggers.

-Logo designs are made specific to one identity.
+Logo designs are made specifically to one identity.
 You simply cannot copy someone else’s and make it your own.
-The design, color, shape, and font all play a vital role in making your logo unforgettable so it is a better (if not the best) choice to hire a professional instead.
+The design, color, shape, and font all play a vital role in making your logo unforgettable so it is better (if not the best) choice to hire a professional instead.
 Our designers at Graphic Zoo are more than ready to assist you!
 We are seasoned with experience and have had our own fair share of creating something the public finds appealing and memorable.